LinkedIn Engagement

 Post Author Fields

 The person or company who authored the post.
-When post_author_type is "person", the author's employer is resolved and included.
+When post_author_type is "person", the author's employer is resolved.
 When "company", the company fields mirror the page identity.

 | Field | Type | Description |